thabo4587/THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS04-Book-Connect-Web-Components/DJS04 Web Components/README.md

 ## Book Library Web Application

 The Book Library Web Application is a comprehensive tool designed to manage and explore a collection of books.
 It consists of several custom elements which I created using the Shadow DOM encapsulating the CSS and HTML and using custom elements.
-However, I struggled with implementing the event listeners:
+However, I struggled with implementing the event listeners after I created my custom elements:

 # Project Documentation: Building a Book Search and Preview Application from Scratch

+## File Structure

 ## Introduction

 This documentation provides a comprehensive overview of the development process of a Book Search and Preview Application using JavaScript, HTML, and CSS.
 The project involves rendering book data, implementing search and filter functionalities, managing theme settings, and creating custom web components for enhanced user interaction.
-This guide will detail the creation of the necessary classes, the challenges encountered, and the implementation of styling and event listeners.
+This README will detail the creation of the necessary classes, the challenges encountered, and the implementation of styling and event listeners in order to refactor it using custom elements and continue where I left off with DJS03.

 ## Project Overview